edgarsilva948/aftctl/docs/docs/usage/aft-with-codecommit-and-tf-oss.md

-# Deploying AFT with CodeCommit and Terraform OSS
+# Deploying AFT with AWS CodeCommit and Terraform OSS

 ## Deployment